JonReinhold/JSDE/README.md

-# JSDE
+# JavaScript Deve Environment

-JavaScript Dev Environment
+Config files and settings for writing js